Food Stamp Program Eligibility

-Citizenship Status/Immigration: You must be either a US citizen or an eligible qualified alien and you must be who you say you are.
+Citizenship Status/Immigration & Identity: You must be either a US citizen or an eligible qualified alien and you must be who you say you are.

 Residency: You must be a current resident of NH, but you do not need to have lived here, or intend to live here, for any specified length of time.
 If you are homeless you may still be eligible for assistance.